anthonycaccese/immersive-revisited-es-de/README.md

 # Immersive Revisited (ES-DE Version)
 A simple theme for the version of EmulationStation used in [ES-DE](https://es-de.org/) v2.x.
-The design inspired by the great work by Darren Carol (aka Mr. Overlay) on the [Immersive theme](https://github.com/DarrenCarol/Immersive) for Batocera.
+The design is inspired by the great work by Darren Carol (aka Mr. Overlay) on the [Immersive theme](https://github.com/DarrenCarol/Immersive) for Batocera.

 ## Changes Made from the Batocera version
 * Removed all Batocera specific elements to make the theme compatible with ES-DE's theming engine